kd00250/Systems-Programming-Project-2/README.md

 ## Specifications to run version 2
+1) Unzip the file
+2) remove the Project 2 version 2 folder out of the folder that contains both project so that it refers to the correct directory
-1) Unzip the file and open it in visual studio (or whatever ide you want)
+3) open only the Project 2 version 2 (it cannot be a subdirectory again it MUST be the only folder) folder in visual studio (or whatever ide you want)
+4) if in visual studio you will need the following extensions: extension pack for java (by microsoft), debugger for java extensions (by microsoft), language support for java (by Red Hat)
-2) open the main file and hit the run button
+5) open the main file and hit the run button (visual studio may have to load the java for it to be able to run, it may take a minute)
-3) view the printed results in the console !
+6) view the printed results in the console !

 ##Run time for both versions
 Version 1 = ?? & Version 2 = 33.77 ms